Muammar Gaddafi: Rebuilding links with the West

 In 2004, Gaddafi traveled to the headquarters of the European Union (EU) in Brussels—signifying improved relations between Libya and the EU—and the EU dropped its sanctions on Libya.
 As a strategic player in Europe's attempts to stem illegal migration from Africa, in October 2010, the EU paid Libya over €50 million to stop African migrants passing into Europe; Gaddafi encouraged the move, saying that it was necessary to prevent the loss of European cultural identity to a new "Black Europe".
 Gaddafi also completed agreements with the Italian government that they would invest in various infrastructure projects as reparations for past Italian colonial policies in Libya.
 Italian Prime Minister Silvio Berlusconi gave Libya an official apology in 2006, after which Gaddafi called him the "iron man" for his courage in doing so.
 In August 2008, Gaddafi and Berlusconi signed a historic cooperation treaty in Benghazi; under its terms, Italy would pay $5 billion to Libya as compensation for its former military occupation.
 In exchange, Libya would take measures to combat illegal immigration coming from its shores and boost investment in Italian companies.

 After the US removed Libya from its list of state sponsors of terrorism in 2006, Gaddafi nevertheless continued his anti-Western rhetoric.
 At the 2008 Arab League summit, held in Syria, he warned fellow Arab leaders that they could be overthrown and executed by the US like Saddam Hussein.
 At the Second Africa-South America Summit, held in Venezuela in September 2009, he called for a military alliance across Africa and Latin America to rival NATO.
-That same month he traveled to New York City and addressed the United Nations General Assembly for the first time on 23 September 2009, using it to condemn "Western aggression," and spoke for just over 90 minutes instead of the allotted 15.
-In the Spring of 2010, Gaddafi proclaimed jihad against Switzerland after Swiss police accused two of his family members of criminal activity in the country, resulting in the breakdown of bilateral relations.
+That same month he traveled to New York City and addressed the United Nations General Assembly for the first time on 23 September 2009, using it to condemn "Western aggression", and spoke for just over 90 minutes instead of the allotted 15.
+In the spring of 2010, Gaddafi proclaimed jihad against Switzerland after Swiss police accused two of his family members of criminal activity in the country, resulting in the breakdown of bilateral relations.

 Gaddafi allegedly financed Nicolas Sarkozy in the 2007 French presidential election.
 He also financed Austrian far-right politician Jörg Haider starting in 2000.

+As revealed by documents found in Moussa Koussa's Tripoli office, the CIA and MI6 both extradited terrorism suspects to Libya from 2002 to 2004, with the CIA having sent suspects for questioning to Libya at least 8 times, despite the nation's reputation for torture.
+A 2012 Human Rights Watch report conducted interviews with 14 former Libyan detainees, mostly members of the anti-Gaddafi Libyan Islamic Fighting Group, who testified to being tortured at CIA prisons through methods such as waterboarding before their extradition to Libya, followed by torture in Libyan prisons by beating and use of electric shocks.
+The leader of the Libyan Islamist Fighting Group, Abdel-Hakim Belhaj, stated that while being tortured in Abu Salim prison, he was forced to give information regarding Libyans living in the United Kingdom, who were then allegedly arbitrarily arrested by the British government.